 Pedestrian Crossing and Safe Parking

 Parents/caregivers crossing Richardson St are asked to use the pedestrian crossing at all times.
-Drivers must NOT double-park or park cars on the yellow lines near the school entrances on either Albert St or Richardson St. This creates a safety hazard for young children.
+Drivers must NOT double-park or park cars on the yellow lines near the school entrances on either Albert St or Richardson St. This creates a safety hazard for children.

 Policy and Procedures